RasaHQ/financial-demo/README.md

-# Rasa Training Module 1
+# Rasa Training Module 2

-In this module you will learn about the basics of Rasa and NLU.
+In this module you will learn about how you can design stories that leverage slots and entities to control conversations and customize responses based on information provided by the user.

-You will add functionality to your financial bot to allow users to check their account balance and pay their credit card balance.

-Through these exercises you will learn how to create new intents and how to extract entities from user messages.
+Specifically